 Durham Doctoral Studentships

-The Faculty of Arts and Humanities intends to award up to ten Durham Doctoral Studentships (DDS) to postgraduate researchers of exceptional ability and promise for commencement in October 2013.
+The Faculty of Arts and Humanities intends to award a limited number of Durham Doctoral Studentships (DDS) to INTERNATIONAL postgraduate researchers of exceptional ability and promise for commencement in October 2016.

 Who We Are Looking For